Signetics: History

-Signetics was started in 1961, by a group of engineers (David Allison, David James, Lionel Kattner, and Mark Weissenstern) who had left Fairchild Semiconductor.
+The formation of Signetics at 680 West Maude Avenue in Sunnyvale, California was announced on October 16, 1961 by a group of engineers formerly with Fairchild Semiconductor.

 At the time, Fairchild was concentrating on its discrete component business (mostly transistors), and its management felt that by making integrated circuits (ICs) it would lose its customers.
 Signetics founders believed that ICs were the future of electronics (much like another contemporary Fairchild spinoff, Amelco) and wished to commercialize them.
 The name of the new company was coined from Signal Network Electronics.

+Lionel Kattner in 2007 recollected that "Sig" and "netics" as common word fragments in the industry had just popped into his head.

 The venture was financed by a group organized through Lehman Brothers, who invested $1M.
 The initial idea was to design and manufacture ICs for specific customers.
 In order to facilitate this goal, Signetics did not have a separate R&D lab; instead, the engineering was all done in technical development department, and was closely tied to marketing.

-Signetics first developed a series of standard DTL ICs, which it announced in 1962.
+Signetics first developed a small number of standard DTL ICs, which it announced in 1962.

+The standard dies (VF101, VF120, VF140) were the basis for the variFEBS customization option, where the interconnect (metallization) layer was specified by the customer.
+Texas Instruments offered a similar service with their Master Slice product.
+The preFEBS option on the other hand allowed customers to send in full-custom designs prototyped on breadboards with Signetics-approved discrete components.
+Fairchild offered a similar service with their Integrated Circuit Breadboards product.
+Everything above except the SE200 TTL was advertised for in January 1963 and perhaps a little earlier.

 However, it was struggling to sell custom-made circuits, which was the original goal, and was quickly exhausting the initial investment money, so new investors had to be found.
-In November 1962, Corning Glass invested another $1.7M in Signetics, in exchange for 51% ownership.
+In November 1962, Corning Glass Works invested another $1.7M in Signetics, in exchange for 51% ownership.
 This money enabled Signetics to survive, and much of the funding was put into a marketing and sales campaign.

 In 1963, the Department of Defense made a decision to begin a shift towards microelectronics and ICs, due to their small size, higher reliability, and lower power consumption.
 As a result, military contractors began to explore the field, and as Signetics was one of the few firms selling custom circuits, it benefited greatly.
 In the fall of 1963 and throughout most of 1964, sales grew quickly, and the company finally became profitable.
 Signetics also grew rapidly, hiring more engineers and increasing its manufacturing space.
 In 1964, Signetics opened a large new fabricating plant ("fab") in Sunnyvale, California.
 At this time, it was by far the largest manufacturer of ICs in Silicon Valley.
 It later expanded also to factories in Orem, Utah and Albuquerque, New Mexico, where there were two fabs, FAB22 (4-inch) and FAB23 (6-inch).